kristjan97/google-foo-bar/README.md

 ## Usage

-Use "python(version goes here) -m pip install < requirements.txt" to grab all requirements for program. then "python(version goes here) letmein.py" to start the bot.
+- Use "python(version goes here) -m pip install < requirements.txt" to grab all requirements for program.

+- Then "python(version goes here) letmein.py" to start the bot.

 ## Notes